 The International Milk Genomics Consortium (IMGC) is a scientific society created in 2004 by researchers from the University of California Davis and colleagues with the goal to sequence the bovine lactation genome which was published in Genome Biology in 2009.
 Today, the IMGC is made up of hundreds of scientists and innovators from around the world who share the overarching goal to discover the functions and impact of lactation and its remarkable product, milk.
 Our platforms are designed to bring scientific discoveries to practice for human health.

-Our scientific membership base derives from a broad spectrum of research fields united by a shared interest in milk science and human health.
-Formed in 2004, the IMGC connects the global community of milk scientists working within the genomics and wider biology fields to address some of the major challenges to human health.
-Our interest in milk is based on its uniqueness as it is the only food that has evolved specifically to nourish mammals.
-Therefore, it contains a blueprint of our nutritional needs and health.
-Over the years, IMGC has provided a platform for this diverse community of scientists and their industry sponsors to communicate cutting-edge milk science into applied industry outcomes.
-In doing so, IMGC helps its sponsors identify potential commercial opportunities.
+The IMGC’s scientific base derives from a broad spectrum of research fields united by a shared interest in milk science and health.
+The IMGC connects the global community of scientists working within genomics and across other scientific disciplines to address some of the major challenges to health.
+Our focus on milk is based on its uniqueness as it is the only food that has evolved specifically to nourish mammals.
+Therefore, through their genomes, mammals contain the evolutionary blueprint of the selection pressure on milk as a nutritional, metabolic and immunological health support system.
+Over the years, IMGC has provided a hub for this diverse community of scientists and innovators to carry on applications of cutting-edge science.

 The IMGC’s vision is to be the world’s knowledge hub of mechanistic science, innovation and impact of milk science in order to improve health.

 The IMGC’s mission is to provide a collaborative, multi-disciplinary,

 pre-competitive platform for scientific discoveries of the structures,